OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

-# Publishers requirements
+# Ad auction

 ## Goal of the document

-This document describes what is required for a Publisher to participate in the Prebid Addressability Framework (PAF).
+This document describes the Prebid Addressability Framework (PAF) requirements related to an ad auction.

 ## Overview

-The Prebid Addressability Framework enhances ad slots selling by instantiating an Audit Log.
-This Audit Log requires the following elements, that Publishers must implement:
+The Prebid Addressability Framework enhances ad auctions by instantiating an Audit Log, based on the following elements:
 * a **Seed**, identifying a bid request for an ad slot for a given user
 * **Transmission Requests**, identifying the Seed and the requester at each step of the bidding workflow
 * **Transmission Responses**, as answers to Transmission Requests
-* The **Audit Log** itself, identifying the entities have been involved in the display of an ad
+* The **Audit Log** itself, identifying the entities which have been involved in the display of an ad

+### Signatures

 Seeds, Transmission Requests, and Transmissions Responses are signed.

-Publishers are also required to:
-* Expose an Identity endpoint, so that participants can verify the the publisher's signature.
+Signature mechanisms are detailed in [signatures.md](signatures.md)

+### Audit Log display

+Audit Log display is detailed in [audit-log-design.md](audit-log-design.md).

-## Selling ad slots with the Prebid Addressability Framework
+## Ad auctions with the Prebid Addressability Framework

-### ad slots, Seeds, and Transmissions Requests
+### Ad slots, Seeds, and Transmissions Requests

 The relationships between ad slots, Seeds, and Transmissions are:
 * A Publisher offers *multiple* ad slots per page